ARTICLES

 system which allows it to perpetuate

-Our convenience leads us to hold capitalism, the rich, the political
+Our complacency leads us to hold capitalism, the rich, the political and

 truly realizing, not only that our own mentality is working on the same

-get certain advantages of this system, which enslave us and force us to
+certain advantages of this system, which enslave us and force us to participate

 ...
 Read the article